sbabic/swupdate/doc/source/swupdate.rst

 - U-Boot checks if a sw update is required (check gpio, serial console, etc.).
 - the script "altbootcmd" sets the rules to start SWUpdate
-- in case SWUpdate is required, u-boot run the script "altbootcmd"
+- in case SWUpdate is required, U-boot run the script "altbootcmd"

 Is it safe to change U-Boot environment ?
 Well, it is, but U-Boot must be configured correctly.
-U-Boot supports two copies of the environment to be power-off safe during a an evironment update.
+U-Boot supports two copies of the environment to be power-off safe during an environment update.
 The board's configuration file must have defined CONFIG_ENV_OFFSET_REDUND or CONFIG_ENV_ADDR_REDUND.
 Check in U-Boot documentation for these constants and how to use them.

-There are a further enhancement that can be optionally integrated into u-boot to make the system safer.
-The most important I will suggest is to add support for boot counter in u-boot (documentation is in U-Boot docs).
+There are a further enhancement that can be optionally integrated into U-boot to make the system safer.
+The most important I will suggest is to add support for boot counter in U-boot (documentation is in U-Boot docs).
 This allows U-Boot to track for attempts to successfully run the application, and if the boot counter is greater as a limit, can start automatically SWUpdate to replace a corrupt software.

+GRUB by default does not support double copies of environment as in case of U-Boot.
+This means that there is possibility that environment block get's corrupted when power-off occurs during environment update.
+To minimize the risk, we are not modifying original environment block.
+Variables are written into temporary file and after successful operation rename instruction is called.

 Building a single image
 =======================

 cpio is used as container for its simplicity.
 The resulting image is very simple to be built.
 The file describing the images ("sw-description", but the name can be configured) must be the first file in the cpio archive.

 To produce an image, a script like this can be used: